markstringer-dti/markstringer-dti.github.io/dti.md

 If you're working on a trench warfare project, that's exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you can't solve?
 Broadcast them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they want to the project to succeed, be able to solve them.
 Another way to look at this is to look at some of the people who are giving you and your team a hard time.
 Those people who are saying that you're team don't look worried or stressed enough.
 Those people who are saying that your team don't care about the project because they took the whole weekend off.
 It might be that some of those people are only doing those things because they have no idea what else they can do.
 They want to make the pproject more successful, they just don't know how.
-At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of to help the project if they do want to help.
+If you make clear what the problems are that your team is encountering, you're giving those people who want the project to succeed more chance to help.

 The second thing that you can do is to deliver something to some of the people who want it.
 This might not be anywhere near everything that's been asked for by the deadline.
 But if you can find one bit of software that you can release to some people who want it, you can completely change the nature of a project.
 Pull from outside a team that comes from demand from real users is a truly wonderful thing.

 Thirdly, one of the most revolutionary things that you can do, is to track and show the actual progress.
 This might be tough, but few things are as powerful as showing actual progress relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
 This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox.
 We'll go through it in  detail, well at least one way to do it, in a later chapter.

-Demonstrating that a project can't possibility be delivered by a deadline can result in sensible discussions about reduction of scope.
+Demonstrating that a project can't be delivered by a deadline can result in sensible discussions about reduction of scope.
 This can then, sometimes, result in delivery of a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
-Still, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good can come out of even the worst trench warfare project.
+But it's still worth doing these three things.
+Be honest about problems the project is facing.
+Track actual progress.
+Push as hard as you can to get working software in the hands of end users.

 It might be that something could be done to save a trench warfare project.
 But equally, it's important to remember that some projects cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targeted to fail, but I have heard talk of such projects.